 Toss in a pinch of Old Hollywood glamour and new hipster cool, and Palm Springs is a spot-on destination for a chill long weekend, just an hour's flight from San Francisco.

-The new kid in the desert, Arrive is Palm Springs' first hotel in decades to be built new from ground up.
+Among the new kids in the desert, Arrive is Palm Springs' first hotel in decades to be built new from ground up.
 Cofounded by Ezra Callahan, one of Facebook's founding team, Arrive is a modern boutique hotel with 32 rooms, a restaurant, coffee shop, juice bar, and ice cream store-slash-gift-shop that targets locals as well as tourists.
 Unsurprisingly, there's a tech element—think no front-desk, the bartender has your keys—and rooms are equipped with Apple TV.
-Don't miss Dive-In movie nights by the pool. // 1551 N Palm Canyon Dr., arrivehotels.com
+Don't miss Dive-In movie nights by the pool and Sunday night live music and vinyl. // 1551 N Palm Canyon Dr., arrivehotels.com

 Parker Palm Springs

-Be transported into the serene Mediterranean-style universe or Korakia Pensione's two villas—one was once used as an escape for a Scottish painter; the other, the former home of a 1930s silent film star.
-Today, Korakia is one of "America's sexiest hotels" according to the New York Times, with bougainvillea climbing the walls of lovely bungalows and guesthouses, and multiple swimming pools, gardens, and gurgling fountains.
-Luxurious Moroccan-style rooms are inviting for afternoon naps. // 257 S Patencio Rd, Palm Springs, korakia.com
+Be transported into the serene Mediterranean-style universe of Korakia Pensione's two villas—one was once used as an escape for a Scottish painter; the other, the former home of a 1930s silent film star.
+Today, Korakia is one of "America's sexiest hotels" according to The New York Times, with bougainvillea climbing the walls of lovely bungalows and guesthouses, and multiple swimming pools, gardens, and fountains.
+Luxurious Moroccan-style rooms are inviting for afternoon naps. // 257 S Patencio Rd, korakia.com

 In Palm Springs' Movie Colony neighborhood, Alcazar is a short walk from the Design District and has some stylish trappings of its own.
-The revamped Spanish Colonial building is surrounded by lush pink bougainvillea, lemon trees, and, of course, a swimming pool, and it's a great affordable oasis to rest and relax.
-The hotel's two onsite restaurants, Cheeky's and Birba, are among the top food stops in Palm Springs. // 622 N Palm Canyon Dr., alcazarpalmsprings.com
+The revamped Spanish Colonial building is surrounded by lush pink bougainvillea, lemon trees, and, of course, a swimming pool—it's a great affordable oasis to rest and relax.
+The hotel's is also home to some of Palm Springs' top foodie destinations: Sip Champagne cocktails at Seymour's, which hosts Gin & Jams on Wednesday nights; grab from-scratch pastries and breakfast all day at Cheeky's; hearty eats at Mr. Lyons Steakhouse; and Italian eats at Birba. // 622 N Palm Canyon Dr., alcazarpalmsprings.com

-Whether or not you've heard of the Saguaro, you may have spotted its rainbow-hued facade, a darling of traveling Instagrammers.
+Whether or not you've heard of the Saguaro, you may have spotted its rainbow-hued facade, a darling of traveling Instagrammers including Tavi Gevinson.
 This is a kaleidoscopic hotel that, in addition to hosting quite the cocktail scene by the pool, offers yoga classes, complimentary bikes for cruising around, and spa treatments. // 1800 E Palm Canyon Dr, thesaguaro.com

-Rustic barn charm, stone fire pits, communal space, and a vegetable garden make Sparrows Lodge a nice alternative to the mostly modern spirit of Palm Springs.
-Even if you're not staying at Sparrows, you can have food and drinks at Barn Kitchen, but we recommend getting a seat at the lodge's family-style supper served twice a week.
-Seats are limited, so call ahead for reservations. // 1330 E. Palm Canyon Dr., sparrowslodge.com
+Rustic charm, stone fire pits, communal space, and a vegetable garden make Sparrows Lodge a nice alternative to the mostly modern spirit of Palm Springs.
+Even if you're not staying at Sparrows, you can have food and drinks at Barn Kitchen, but we recommend getting a seat at the lodge's family-style supper served Wednesdays and Saturdays.
+Seats are limited, so call ahead for reservations.
+May we also suggest a whole body purification treatment ($210, 90 minutes) in the open-air massage tent for two. // 1330 E. Palm Canyon Dr., sparrowslodge.com

 EAT & DRINK

 Koffi is to Palm Springs what Sightglass is to San Francisco—locally roasted, freshly brewed, and accompanied with pastries.
-If it's too hot for coffee, cool off with a fresh smoothie. // 515 N Palm Canyon Dr, kofficoffee.com
+If it's too hot for coffee, cool off with a fresh smoothie at one of four locations, including the newest in central Palm Springs with views of the San Jacinto mountains. // Multiple locations, kofficoffee.com

 This is a story of a French couple coming to Palm Springs and making buttery pastry dreams come true.
 Their flour is imported from the motherland, everything is baked daily and, while the husband is whipping up the delicious doughs, the wife takes care of the customers in the sweet-as-can-be pink-tiled shop. // 611 S Palm Canyon Dr #1, facebook.com/Peninsula-Pastries-Palm-Springs